foo123/Dromeo/README.md

 // build/glue together a uri component from a params object (using RFC3986) var component = router.glue( params );

+// match and route a given url
+// (with optional method, only routes which match the method will be used),
-// match and route a given url, returns true if matched a routePattern else false var matched = router.route( url );
+// returns true if matched any routePattern else false var matched = router.route( url, method="*" );

 ```